omarkohl/rationality-freiburg.de/website/content/events/2024-03-01-goals/statistics/index.md

 > I enjoyed the big group discussion about procrastination.

 > Discussion was great.
-> Exercise was quite hard.

-> Most topic least I was not prepared
+[An older version of the feedback form had only one answer field for "best" and "worst".
+An organizer split that comment, making the best guess what the commenter was trying to say.]

+> Topic

 > Room 10/10
 >
 > We have space for some movement exercises there maybe.
 Like arranging in order of attribute of person for introduction [Typo corrected]

 > discussions + exercise
+### 12. What did you like the least?

+* **Responses:** 6 people (30.00% of attendees)

+**Note:** Anything contained in square brackets [] is an edit by the organizers.

+> Exercise

+> Die Diskussionen und übung hätten inhaltlich noch etwas spannendere Argumente bringen können, aber das ist halt nicht immer gleich.

+> Exercise was quite hard.

+> I was not prepared

-> snacks :-D
+> snacks :-D [This is an inside joke since some participants would like to snack less.]

-> Least: Many discussions in offtopic examples.
+> Many discussions in offtopic examples.
 Low abstraction level.